-San Quentin Prison Workshop: The SCJC continues to support the efforts of the Stanford Prison Forum that is organizing (for the second year) a 10–week academic workshop for Stanford University graduate students and Prison University Project students at San Quentin prison.
-The theme of the 2013 course is "Democracy and Incarceration."
+San Quentin Prison Workshop: The SCJC coordinates a 15-week academic workshop in winter/spring for Stanford University graduate students and Prison University Project students at San Quentin prison.
+The theme of the 2014 course is "Carceral State: Interdisciplinary Perspectives and Current Controversies."

 Parallel Justice: We have launched a new pro bono project that provides education and application assistance for available state compensation benefits to crime victims in East Palo Alto.
 In addition, we are developing a community resource bank of donated goods and services to benefit crime victims.